Back Pain & Sciatica Relief in Barrie, ON

 Why do I have back pain or sciatica?

-Find back pain relief with Concept of Movement Physiotherapy & Performance Wellness:
+Find Back Pain Relief in Barrie with Concept of Movement Physiotherapy

 If you have been living with back pain or sciatica, don’t hesitate to contact Concept of Movement for safe and effective treatment options.
 Our highly-trained Barrie physiotherapists will design an individualized treatment plan just for you.
 In order to provide you with immediate pain relief, you may be prescribed any combination of ice and heat therapies, manual therapy, posture improvement, targeted stretches, and exercises, or any other treatment that our physiotherapist deems fit.